LGBTQ rights in Haiti: LGBT culture

 LGBT film festivals and parades do not occur in Haiti, and there are no bars or nightclubs to cater to LGBT patrons.
 For the most part, the social life of LGBT people in Haiti is still largely low-key and, much like the rest of the country, divided by economic class.

-In 2002 a documentary about gay Haitians was released titled Of Men and Gods.
+In 2002, a documentary about gay Haitians was released titled Of Men and Gods.
 The film examines the lives of several openly gay Haitian men and the discrimination that they face.
-There has since been a significant amount of academic work on LGBT culture in Haiti by Elizabeth McAlister, Erin Durban-Albrecht, Omise'eke Natasha Tinsley, Dasha Chapman, and Mario LaMothe.
-These speakers were featured at a pathbreaking symposium about LGBT culture in Haiti at Duke University in 2015.
+There has since been a significant amount of academic work on LGBT culture in Haiti by Erin L. Durban, Omise'eke Natasha Tinsley, Dasha A. Chapman, Mario LaMothe, and Elizabeth McAlister.
+These speakers were featured at a 2015 symposium about LGBT culture in Haiti at Duke University.
+In 2017, Chapman, Durban, and LaMothe published a pathbreaking journal issue "Nou Mache Ansanm (We Walk Together: Queer Haitian Performance and Affiliation" that invoked "queer Haitian studies" as an academic field of study for the first time.
+In 2024, another special journal issue in this field dedicated to "The Rights to Live Creatively" was published by the Journal of Haitian Studies and edited by Chapman, Mamyrah A. Dougé-Prosper, and LaMothe.

+The Massimadi Festival, a Canadian festival of Black LGBTQ arts and culture, was slated to launch an edition in Port-au-Prince in 2016, but it was cancelled after threats of violence from anti-gay protestors.

 Kouraj is a Haitian LGBT advocacy group.
 Its president, activist Charlot Jeudy, was found dead on 25 November 2019.
 Rumors that he was poisoned are unconfirmed.